Simone Legno: Early life

 Legno was raised in a Catholic family in Rome.
-After dropping out of college, where he studied political science, Legno studied at the European Institute of Design in Rome.
+After dropping out of college, where he studied political science, Legno studied at the Istituto Europeo di Design in Rome.
 Legno built Tokidoki as a personal website around 2001.

 During his time in school, he developed a profound admiration for Japanese art and culture, nurturing a desire to create his own website dedicated to these passions.
 He would visit Japanese cultural centers.
-His entire body of work drew inspiration from literature, encompassing a diverse array of sources such as Lonely Planet guides, art prints, and Japanese art books and posters.
-Every artwork he crafted was meticulously centred on and profoundly resonated with the very spirit of Japan.
-In his quest for a Japanese term, he settled on "tokidoki," a word that conveys the notion of "sometimes."
-Tokidoki embodies the latent potential and optimism that resides within each individual, serving as a beacon of hope and an untapped reservoir of energy waiting to be unleashed.
-During a past interview, Legno articulated, "It empowers us to confront each new day with resilience, to envision uplifting possibilities, and to nurture the hope that something extraordinary may unfold in our lives."
+His body of work drew inspiration from literature, encompassing a diverse array of sources such as Lonely Planet guides, art prints, and Japanese art books and posters.
+Each artwork drawn with a passion towards Japanese culture.
+In his quest for a Japanese term, he settled on "tokidoki," meaning "sometimes."
+Tokidoki symbolises how "Sometimes dreams come true and sometimes things happen for you" During a past interview, Legno articulated, "It empowers us to confront each new day with resilience, to envision uplifting possibilities, and to nurture the hope that something extraordinary may unfold in our lives."
 Tokidoki embodies a harmonious fusion of diverse visual elements and cultural influences, representing an exquisite synthesis of contrasting forces coexisting in unity.